What is an Agile Company?

 Adaptation

 You are ready to learn better approaches and truly believe there is a better solution.
-Processes change regularly bottom-up, company’s budget can only be a rolling indicative budget, and planning has to be continuously updated.
+Processes change regularly bottom-up, a company’s budget can only be a rolling indicative budget, and planning has to be continuously updated.

 You can also pursue desirable attitudes or values of agile persons.